Policy on Student Misconduct in Academic Studies

 - Have been instructors in a course in which a previous accusation of misconduct has been made against the student(s) currently accused.

 The student members shall be appointed by the president of the student body and shall not be classmates of the accused student unless the alleged misconduct involves students from more than one class.

-The president of the student body shall serve as presiding officer and shall not have voting power except in a tie vote.
-It will be his or her responsibility to forward to the Dean a report of the committee's findings and conclusion, as described in this policy.
+The president of the student body shall serve as Hearing Chair and shall not have voting power except in a tie vote.
+It will be his or her responsibility to forward to the Dean a written summary of the committee's findings of fact, as described in this policy.

 - Notify the president of the student body, set the time and place of the hearing, and facilitate the scheduling of witnesses, where possible.
 Once the hearing is scheduled, the accused student is ultimately responsible for the appearance of his or her witnesses at the hearing.

 - Hold a pre-hearing meeting with the accused student in order to discuss the charge(s), the hearing process, the rights of the accused student, the list of witnesses, the hearing schedule and the date prior to the hearing by which the parties will exchange exhibits.